natebarksdale/natebarksdale.github.io/src/content/blog/2009-04-02-fridge-logic.md

 description: An exploration of TV-writer jargon that highlights the intricacies of scriptwriting with a humorous touch.
 emoji: 🎬
 tags:

+- 📺 Television
+- 🌍 Culture-Making.com
 - 📝 Writing
 - 🎭 Entertainment
 - ⚖️ Choices
 - 🌍 Society
   haiku: |
   Words weave through the screen,
    Humor and logic collide,
    Stories take their flight.
   coordinates: [34.0522, -118.2437]
----

 From a collection of tv-writer jargon.
 The good bit: it's cool to learn the names for all the specific dramatic and comedic turns that typical plots take.
 The bad news: once you start recognizing them in the wild, you can never really go back.
 Rob Long's brief and very funny podcast [Martini Shot](http://www.kcrw.com/etc/programs/ma) is another excellent source for this kind of stuff (as well as reflections on Hollywood, entertainment, and the writing life, by which he means the doing-anything-but-writing life)